shoturian/Saurien/README.md

 ## Copyright

-R4dar bot is open-source software released under the MIT license.
+R4dar is open-source software released under the MIT license.
 Please see the `LICENSE` file for details.